 Audible clicking/popping noises

 Conservative treatment is the most common and efficacious management of trigger finger. if the condition has not been protracted over four months, physiotherapy and occupational therapy will restore successfully finger function.
-Conservative management also include:
+Conservative management also includes:

 Immobilisation of the fingers with a splint until the inflammatory condition has subsided

 A physical or occupational therapist will guide stretching movements to restore flexibility and physical exercises to strengthen the fingers and re-acquire fine motor control.
 Physiotherapy is recommended for 6 weeks.
 Full recovery after surgery can take up to 6 months.
 Advice on modifying daily activities is provided to avoid excessive stress on the affected tendon.